CalebFurley/UReCA/README.md

   - Watch videos to learn about the model.
   - Build out in models.cpp.
 - Build Random Forest Model.
-- Build Naive Bayes Model.
+- Build Naive Bayes Model